OUCompilers/cs4100-sp21/doc/vm.md

 The GrumpyVM language consists of the following instructions.
 We describe the instructions at a high level first, then go into detail.

 ```
-#[derive(Debug,Clone)]
 pub enum Instr {
-    Push(Val),     //Push(v): Push value v onto the stack
+    Push(Val),     // Push(v): Push value v onto the stack
-    Pop,           //Pop a value from the stack, discarding it
+    Pop,           // Pop a value from the stack, discarding it
-    Peek(u32),     //Peek(i): Push onto the stack the ith value from the top
+    Peek(u32),     // Peek(i): Push onto the stack the ith value from the top
-    Unary(Unop),   //Unary(u): Apply u to the top value on the stack
+    Unary(Unop),   // Unary(u): Apply u to the top value on the stack
-    Binary(Binop), //Binary(b): Apply b to the top two values on the stack, replacing them with the result
+    Binary(Binop), // Binary(b): Apply b to the top two values on the stack, replacing them with the result
-    Swap,          //Swap the top two values
+    Swap,          // Swap the top two values
-    Alloc,         //Allocate an array on the heap
+    Alloc,         // Allocate an array on the heap
-    Set,           //Write to a heap-allocated array
+    Set,           // Write to a heap-allocated array
-    Get,           //Read from a heap-allocated array
+    Get,           // Read from a heap-allocated array
-    Var(u32),      //Var(i): Get the value at stack position fp+i
+    Var(u32),      // Var(i): Get the value at stack position fp+i
-    Store(u32),    //Store(i): Store a value at stack position fp+i
+    Store(u32),    // Store(i): Store a value at stack position fp+i
-    SetFrame(u32), //SetFrame(i): Set fp = s.stack.len() - i
+    SetFrame(u32), // SetFrame(i): Set fp = s.stack.len() - i
-    Call,          //Function call
+    Call,          // Function call
-    Ret,           //Function return
+    Ret,           // Function return
-    Branch,        //Conditional jump
+    Branch,        // Conditional jump
-    Halt           //Halt the machine
+    Halt           // Halt the machine
 }
 ```

 The unary operators are:

 ```
-#[derive(Debug,Clone)]
 pub enum Unop {
-    Neg, //Boolean negation
+    Neg, // Boolean negation
 }
 ```

 while the binary operators are:

 ```
-#[derive(Debug,Clone)]
 pub enum Binop {
-    Add, //i32 addition
+    Add, // i32 addition
-    Mul, //i32 multiplication
+    Mul, // i32 multiplication
-    Sub, //i32 subtraction
+    Sub, // i32 subtraction
-    Div, //i32 division (raises an error on divide by zero)
+    Div, // i32 division (raises an error on divide by zero)
-    Lt,  //Returns true if one i32 is less than another, otherwise false
+    Lt,  // Returns true if one i32 is less than another, otherwise false
-    Eq,  //Returns true if one i32 is equal another, otherwise false
+    Eq,  // Returns true if one i32 is equal another, otherwise false
 }
 ```